1KBlockID/ios-blockidsdk/README.md

 - The above SDK is updated with below Pod(s)
 - -> TrustWallerCore v2.5.6
 - Update the version of pod in the respective app

+# Changes Done
+1. Passport RFID scan with custom timeout parameter
+2. Crash fix when any random public key is being used in app